complex64/protoc-gen-gorm/proto/README.md

 # Usage

-Include `options.proto` in your own `.proto` files and apply options to the file, your messages, or fields to control what `proto-gen-gorm` generates.
+Include `options.proto` in your own `.proto` files and apply options to the file, your messages, or fields to control what `protoc-gen-gorm` generates.

 ```proto
 import "gorm/options.proto";